Uganda's Drought-Breaking Journey of Historic Proportions

 Lost Opportunities When it Mattered

-A common theme Uganda throughout the near four-decade exile was its failures to secure critical results during qualifying.
+An underlying theme Uganda throughout the near four-decade exile was its failures to secure critical results during qualifying.
 Dropped points proved disastrous for Uganda, which included its qualifying run for the 1996 Africa Cup of Nations.
 Uganda commenced the campaign in the worst way possible, having allowed three goals in 13 minutes against Tanzania en route to a 4-0 defeat on Sept.
 3, 1994.
-Still, Uganda won three games in its next eight qualifiers to stay in contention for a top-two finish ahead of its final qualifier on Jul.
+Still, Uganda won three games in its next eight qualifiers to remain in contention for a top-two finish ahead of its final qualifier on Jul.
 30, 1995.
 With North African giants Algeria and Egypt also vying for a top-two finish, Uganda hoped to break the duo ahead of its final qualifier in Alexandra, Egypt.

 Seeking Help from Europe